ocaml/platform-blog/opam-2-2-0-alpha2.md

 5. Start your preferred Windows terminal (`cmd` or `PowerShell`), and initialise opam with the Windows _sunset_ repository:
   * `opam init https://github.com/ocaml-opam/opam-repository-mingw`

-From here, you can try to install [sunset repository](https://discuss.ocaml.org/t/sunsetting-opam-repository-mingw/11632) packages.
-If any bug is found, please [submit an issue](https://github.com/ocaml-opam/opam-repository-mingw#what-do-i-do-when-things-are-broken).
+From here, you can try to install the [sunset repository](https://discuss.ocaml.org/t/sunsetting-opam-repository-mingw/11632) packages.
+If you find any bugs, please [submit an issue](https://github.com/ocaml-opam/opam-repository-mingw#what-do-i-do-when-things-are-broken).
-It will help opam repository maintainers to add Windows repository packages into the main repository.
+It will help opam-repository maintainers to add Windows repository packages into the main repository.

 > Hint: if you use the MinGW compiler, don't forget to add to your `PATH` the